 - Construction-related noise would temporarily and periodically exceed FRA standards at sensitive receptors under either alternative.
-The Authority would implement NV-MM#1: Construction Noise Mitigation Measures, which will reduce construction noise levels, but not always below the FRA noise standards. - Operations-related noise would exceed FRA standards at sensitive receptors under both alternatives.
-With the installation of noise barriers, 495 severe noise impacts on sensitive receptors would remain under Alternative A, 455 severe noise impacts on sensitive receptors would remain under Alternative B (Viaduct to I-880), and 452 severe noise

-- impacts on sensitive receptors would remain under Alternative B (Viaduct to Scott Boulevard). - Operation of either alternative would generate additional vehicular traffic near the 4th and King Street Station, which would increase ambient noise levels in the project vicinity above levels existing without the project. - Operation of either alternative would generate excessive ground-borne noise impacts at sensitive receptors. - Both alternatives would contribute considerably to cumulative significant noise and vibration impacts due to operational rail noise, station traffic noise, and operational vibration in combination with past, present, and future projects.
+The Authority would implement NV-MM#1: Construction Noise Mitigation Measures, which would reduce construction noise levels, but not always below the FRA noise standards. - Operations-related noise would exceed FRA standards at sensitive receptors under both alternatives.
+With the installation of noise barriers, 482 severe noise impacts on sensitive receptors would remain under Alternative A, 455 severe noise impacts on sensitive receptors would remain under Alternative B (Viaduct to I-880), and 452 severe noise impacts on sensitive receptors would remain under Alternative B (Viaduct to Scott Boulevard). - Operation of either alternative would generate additional vehicular traffic near the 4th and King Street Station, which would increase ambient noise levels in the project vicinity above levels existing without the project. - Operation of either alternative would generate excessive ground-borne noise impacts at sensitive receptors.